How To Feed A Loon

 • 4 hours before baking, you'll need to remove the dough from the refrigerator.

-• Add 2 tbsp of oil to your pan(s) and use your fingers to rub it all over the bottom of the pan and the sides, too.
+• Add 2 tablespoon of oil to your pan(s) and use your fingers to rub it all over the bottom of the pan and the sides, too.

 • If using two 10x14" pans, you'll need to split the dough in half.
 If using just one 10x14" pan, you'll need 1 lb of dough.
 If using a 9x9" pan, you'll need 12" of dough.
 Any leftover dough can be kept covered in the fridge for another 24 hours, or can be frozen for up to 2 months.